quixio/quix-streams/docs/processing.md

 **Example:**

-Let's assume we have a temperature sensor, and this sensor produces readings in Fahrenheit to the `temperature` topic , and we need to convert them to Celsius, and publish results to the output topic.
+Let's assume you have a temperature sensor producing readings in Fahrenheit to the `temperature` topic , and you need to convert them to Celsius, and publish results to the output topic.

 Message format: